 Recruiters, PMOs, and managers of project managers need to align themselves to this and take the profession forward together.

-I, or one of my colleagues at CITI, would be happy to support you and your team by providing advice and support, facilitated workshops or knowledge based learning events.
+We would love to support you and your team by providing advice and support, facilitated workshops or knowledge based learning events.